-Singer Nicki Minaj is receiving much criticism for using a photo of the civil rights leader, Malcom X, to go along with her newly released single, “Looking Ass N---as.”
+Singer Nicki Minaj is receiving much criticism from using a photo of the civil rights leader, Malcom X, to go along with her newly released single, “Looking Ass N—a.”

 As earlier reported by Rolling Stone, “Ms. Minaj’s artwork for her single does not depict the truth of Malcolm X’s legacy” said Malcolm X’s daughter, Ilyasah Shabazz on Feb.
 14.

 Minaj also said in an interview with Hot 97, “I looked at it as this is one of the most memorable people in our history, in black history, who voiced his opinion no matter what, and I understand how my intent was overlooked and I definitely didn’t want to offend his family or his legacy.”